zoe-zhouzhou/gliaswap-docs/docs/tx-script/info-type-script.md

 ```

-#### 6. Rules 6 - If this is initially adding liquidity, verify if minting the correct amount LP token for user, and verify if the data storaged in info cell and pool cell is correct.
+#### 6. Rules 6 - If this is initially adding liquidity, verify if minting the correct amount Liquidity token for user, and verify if the data storaged in info cell and pool cell is correct.

-Notice：In pseudo code blow，total_liqidity is the LP token balance in info cell, and liquidity_sudt_type_hash is LP token type hash.
+Notice：In pseudo code blow，total_liqidity is the Liquidity token balance in info cell, and liquidity_sudt_type_hash is Liquidity token type hash.

 ```